-Laura Adams, 54, has been our Chief Human Resources Officer (CHRO) since July 2022.
+Laura Adams, 55, has been our Chief Human Resources Officer (CHRO) since July 2022.
 Previously, Ms. Adams served as the Global HR Lead for JLL's Markets Advisory, Capital Markets and Work Dynamics segments.
 Ms. Adams joined JLL in 2005 following senior HR roles with Washington Mutual Bank and Diamond Technology Partners.
 She has extensive experience in aligning people programs to business strategy and driving large-scale complex change, and is a passionate advocate of diversity, equity and inclusion.

-Richard W. Bloxam, 51, has been our Chief Executive Officer, Capital Markets since 2017, and he has additional oversight for Valuation Advisory and Research.
+Richard W. Bloxam, 52, has been our Chief Executive Officer, Capital Markets since 2017, and he has additional oversight for Valuation Advisory and Research.
 Mr. Bloxam was formerly the head of Capital Markets for JLL in EMEA for six years, and before that he served in various positions of increasing responsibility for JLL's Capital Markets business in EMEA.

-Karen Brennan, 45, has been our Chief Financial Officer (CFO) since 2020.
+Karen Brennan, 46, has been our Chief Financial Officer (CFO) since 2020.
 Previously, Ms. Brennan spent more than 20 years with LaSalle, most recently as Chief Executive Officer of LaSalle's operations in Europe based in the United Kingdom, and prior to that she held positions of increasing responsibility in real estate investment management in the United States, Singapore and Hong Kong.

-Yishai Lerner, 48, has been Co-CEO of JLL Technologies, our technology business, since 2019 and Co-CEO of Spark, our Proptech venture fund, since 2017.
+Yishai Lerner, 49, has been Co-CEO of JLL Technologies, our technology business, since 2019 and Co-CEO of Spark, our Proptech venture fund, since 2017.
 Mr. Lerner, along with Mr. Shah, co-founded Mob.ly, which built several category-leading location-based mobile applications, where he was CTO until Mob.ly was sold to Groupon in 2010.
 At Groupon, where he stayed until 2013, Mr. Lerner became acting global engineering SVP and CTO.
 Previously, he was also the first employee at numerous mobile startups after an early career building artificial intelligence for video games at Activision Studios.
 Mr. Lerner has angel invested and advised many startups including Uber and Boom Supersonic since 2009.

-Neil Murray, 48, has been Chief Executive Officer for our Work Dynamics (previously referred to as Corporate Solutions) business and Chairman of our Global Work Dynamics Board since 2019.
+Neil Murray, 49, has been Chief Executive Officer for our Work Dynamics (previously referred to as Corporate Solutions) business and Chairman of our Global Work Dynamics Board since 2019.
 He joined JLL as EMEA CEO, Corporate Solutions in 2017.
 Before joining JLL, Mr. Murray was CEO of Corporate Services and Region Chair for the UK and Ireland for Sodexo, Inc., where he served in various positions of increasing responsibility from 2009.
+Andy Poppink, 50, is Chief Executive Officer, Markets Advisory.
+Prior to assuming that role in July 2023, Mr. Poppink was the Chief Executive Officer of our EMEA Markets Advisory business segment beginning in January 2021, after serving as the leader of JLL's US western region, overseeing Northern California, Pacific Northwest, Southwest and Rocky Mountain regions.